 MAIN RESPONSIBILITIES:

-Keep all work areas in a clean, tidy state and that all equipment returned from hire is cleaned and stored correctly prior to entry to the workshop, to ensure that we maintain an organised and environmentally safe workplace within the supercentre
+Keep all work areas in a clean, tidy state and that all equipment returned from hire is cleaned and stored correctly prior to entry to the workshop, to ensure that we maintain an organised and environmentally safe workplace within the specialist equipment centre.

 Assist with the assembly of any equipment required for specialist applications i.e. fitting submersible pumps on to dry well/wet well stands.

-Assist in the preparation of ancillaries and accessories, ensuring that the quality of equipment is fit for purpose before it goes out on hire, and that any damages are promptly reported to the Application Support Supervisor/ Manager
+Assist in the preparation of ancillaries and accessories, ensuring that the quality of equipment is fit for purpose before it goes out on hire, and that any damages are promptly reported to the Specialist Equipment Centre Supervisor/ Manager.

-To assist in the loading and unloading of both internal and external vehicles with the required equipment to ensure timely deliveries to meet project timelines, checking Hire items against paperwork, recording any missing & damaged items on their return to the supercentre.
+To assist in the loading and unloading of both internal and external vehicles with the required equipment to ensure timely deliveries to meet project timelines, checking Hire items against paperwork, recording any missing & damaged items on their return to the specialist equipment centre.

-Assist in Stock level Control within the Supercentre and escalate to the Supervisor/ Manager when there are low stock holding levels.
+Assist in Stock level Control within the specialist equipment centre and escalate to the Supervisor/ Manager when there are low stock holding levels.

 Clean returned goods where needed, in accordance with safe systems of work, helping to ensure pre-hire checks can occur in a timely manner